ddugovic/lishogi/public/images/flags/README.md

 - US - Colors and stars from twemoji
 - NP - Square, Make background transparent
 - ZW - Shift left triangle to the edge
+- GB - Make blue and red darker - more accurate

 ### Additions: